 Here are the things that are totally expected during pregnancy after miscarriage:

-Trying To Conceive Was Emotionally Taxing
+Trying To Conceive after loss Was Emotionally Taxing

 Getting pregnant prior to ever having a miscarriage is mostly full of hope and excitement.
 Getting pregnant after miscarriage is difficult for a multitude of reasons.